 As we can see, becoming digitally literate isn’t about learning what to think; it’s about acquiring a skill set that helps us learn how to think.
-But as you might imagine, digital literacy is a gargantuan topic, most of which is far outside the scope of HighYa’s mission.
+But as you might imagine, digital literacy is a big topic, most of which is far outside the scope of one article.

 Then, if you’re looking to explore further, we’ll provide some top-notch links you can use to increase your digital literacy this year.

-What it is: If you’re over the age of 30, then it’s likely that you didn’t grow up constantly surrounded by modern technology like the internet, smartphones and tablets, etc. This means that, at least to some extent, you’ve had to learn how to fold this technology into your life.
+If you’re over the age of 30, then it’s likely that you didn’t grow up constantly surrounded by modern technology like the internet, smartphones, tablets, Facebook, etc. This means that, at least to some extent, you’ve had to learn how to fold this technology into your life.
 And the older we are, the more difficult this process can be.